Black Madonna For President

 Someone who exploits power acts without love.
 So if you think that it is an expression of power for men to violate sexual boundaries, then perhaps it is an expression of external power.
 Internally, these men are atrophied.
 In these men sits shame as well, if not, they would have not become abusive.
 "Shame is more likely the cause of destructive behavior than the healing.”[21]
 Shame leads to the fact that the expression of feelings is no longer allowed and this in turn leads to even more violence, writes the American psychiatrist, James Gilligan.[22]

 The most dominant dualities are mind/body, reason/intuition and life/death.
 The female characteristics of body, intuition and death were subjected to the male antipoles.
-If we identify with only one side and suppress the other, we have a wrong view of reality and cannot become whole.
+If we identify with only one side and suppress the other, we have a wrong view of reality and cannot consciously become whole.
 At the same time, we are always whole, because there is no duality before language.

 The limits of my language mean the limits of my world.